The Devil (1972 film)

-Diabeł (English: The Devil) is a 1972 Polish historical horror written and directed by Andrzej Żuławski.
+Diabeł (English: The Devil) is a 1972 Polish historical horror film written and directed by Andrzej Żuławski.
 Released in 1972, it was banned by the Communist government in Poland until 1987.

 Plot

-The movie opens immediately after the Second Partition of Poland in 1793, with the entry of Prussian troops into Greater Poland.
-A Stranger clad in black (Wojciech Pszoniak) enters a prison where Jakub (Leszek Teleszyński) is being held on charges that he tried to assassinate the king as part of a conspiracy.
-The Stranger frees Jakub in the midst of a riot, tells him to return home, and sends a white-clad nun (Monika Niemczyk) to accompany Jakub.
-The Nun appears to be a representation of goodness/God and the Stranger a representation of evil/the Devil.
-Through most of the movie, the Nun remains in a state of stunned horror at the things she and Jakub witness.
+The film begins shortly after the Second Partition of Poland in 1793, as Prussian troops enter Greater Poland.
+A mysterious Stranger dressed in black enters a prison where Jakub is being held for his involvement in a conspiracy to assassinate the Prussian king.
+Amid a bloody riot, the Stranger frees Jakub, instructs him to return home, and sends a white-clad nun to accompany him.
+The Stranger continues to follow Jakub throughout his journey, while the increasingly horrified nun witnesses the violence and depravity surrounding them.